 There will be people on each shift who will be trained in First Aid / CPR.
 They will be responsible for taking care of all accidents that require basic First Aid.
 They will be responsible to see that the injured employee is taken into the local clinic or hospital for further medical treatment if needed.
-SAFETY DATA SHEETS There are two ways to access S.D.S electronically in the Supervisor's, tool room, shipping, and welding offices.
+SAFETY DATA SHEETS Access S.D.S electronically in G:drive-shared-safety-safety risk management.
 If you are interested or concerned about the product you are working with, the S.D.S. is the best source of information.
 The S.D.S. is set-up in sections.
 Each section contains different information.
 If you know what information you are looking for, you can quickly and easily find the information.
 EXAMPLE: